wusai2333/trib/doc/lab2.md

 List the recent `trib.MaxTribFetch=100` tribbles that are posted on the user's following timeline in Tribble Order.
-In addition, the order should always satisfy:
+In addition, the ordering should always satisfy that:

 1. If a tribble A is posted after a tribble B is posted, and they are posted by the same user, A always shows after B.
-2. If a tribble A is posted 5 seconds after a tribble B is posted, even if they are posted by two different users, A always shows after
+2. If a tribble A is posted 10 seconds after a tribble B is posted, even if they are posted by different users, A always shows after B.
-B.
 3. If a tribble A is posted after a user client sees tribble B, A always shows after B.